CocoonIO/cocoon-cloud-doc/docs/user-guide/project-creation.md

 ## Compile a project

 To trigger a compilation it is necessary to click the "build" button.
 If there is a black icon on a project card, it means that project has never been compiled.
-Inc ase of doubt, a tooltip will appear hovering each platform icon.
+In case of doubt, a tooltip will appear hovering each platform icon.

 If a compilation is in course, the icons of the platforms will flicker from grey to light blue.